 The best winter running gear in 2026 starts with the Brooks Notch Thermal Hoodie as your outer layer.
-Combine it with the Patagonia Capilene Thermal Weight base layer, The North Face Paramount Hybrid tights, Smartwool Merino Run gloves, and a Buff CoolNet UV Half Balaclava for a complete kit that handles temperatures as low as 15°F.
+Combine it with the Patagonia Capilene Thermal Weight base layer, The North Face Paramount Hybrid tights, the Smartwool Thermal Merino Glove, and a Buff CoolNet UV Multifunctional Neckwear for a complete kit that handles temperatures as low as 15°F.

 Quick Answer: Our Top 5 Picks by Category